FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/CHANGELOD.md

 - Added plugin information modal/popup
 - Added user (researcher) profile page

-Refer to the commits made until this release.

-Completed PBIs are marked with `Sprint 1` on the Project Board.
+Completed PBIs are marked with `Sprint 1` on the Project Board, and they can be found in the `Accepted` column.
+For the exact detail, refer to the commits made until this release.